 But now I’d like to take it to the next level … what career change might feel like for you.
 And how to prepare yourself for what lies ahead.

-How moving toward a different life feels
+Moving toward a different life

 Just the idea of change can sometimes feel like an emotional earthquake.
 And that holds true even when moving toward exactly what we want.
 No matter how exciting the thought, moving to real live action steps can feel daunting.
 That’s why dreams often stay in our heads.